-Pros – easy to use, can schedule multiple formats of posts (will auto-post pictures to the feed, but for carousel and IG Stories, they’ll send a push notification reminder), can handle multiple accounts under one login, allows first comment
+Pros – easy to use, can schedule multiple formats of posts (will auto-post pictures to the feed, but for carousel and IG Stories, they’ll send a push notification reminder), can handle multiple accounts under one login, allows the first comment.

 Cons – Stats are not the best, hashtag research not helpful at all (especially once I saw the data Plann offers).
 Also, I've had, let's say, spotty experiences with their customer service.

-Cons – Doesn’t support IG Stories, can’t use same login for multiple accounts, doesn’t support first comment
+Cons – Doesn’t support IG Stories, can’t use the same login for multiple accounts, doesn’t support the first comment

-Pros – handles multiple accounts, allows first comment
+Pros – handles multiple accounts, allows the first comment

 And the rest…